 Strategic buyers continue to hunt for businesses with a track record in making solid profits, have good prospects that are backed up by a robust plan and model, and are being led by a quality management team.
 And, as we’ve seen over the course of the last year, there is particular interest in those businesses using cutting edge technology to disrupt a market.

 Looking ahead, I expect confidence to be tested as margins are squeezed by inflation, rising input costs and softening consumer spending.
-However, we know that businesses are still considering the spectrum of private equity, trade and IPO when exploring a prospective fundraising option or exit route.
-We are seeing business owners seeking to raise funds for growth or de-risk by selling in full or in part, and the funding available for deals currently remains strong, so we certainly don’t expect transaction activity to tail off in the short term.
-Looking forward to 2019, I would expect the intensity of the activity to level off as some corporates start to adopt more cautious strategies in the wake of Brexit and threats of protectionism in key markets.
+However, we know that businesses are still considering the spectrum of private equity and trade when exploring a prospective fundraising option or exit route.
+We are seeing business owners seeking to raise funds for growth or de-risk by selling in full or in part, and the funding available for deals currently remains strong.
+I would expect the market to remain active for high quality businesses with deal volumes keeping a steady pace.
+For further details on our deals by sector and region, please follow the links below.

 Head of Corporate Finance, UK